EternallLight/thirdlane-connect-email-webhook/README.md

 # Thirdlane Connect Email Webhook

 This is a modified version of [Slack Email Webhook](https://github.com/bitfasching/slack-email-webhook) project by Nick Schwarzenberg to fit Thirdlane Connect requirenments.
 A possibility to check several mail accounts was added - you should specify an array of configs in config.js file.
 Each email goes in a separate notification.
+This modification also converts html emails to plain text and send their contents to Webhook in a human-readable form.

+---

 A lightweight service to get notifications on [Thirdlane Connect](https://www.thirdlane.com/) for received and sent mail.